jacobkrantz/habitat-lab/scripts/rearrange_viz/interface/README.md

         - **Note that** all such tasks will have by default incorrect evaluation functions, as we do not support same arg/different arg constraints currently.
     - Other
 - In case you select `Other` for either Task or Evaluation Function, please add a comment in the `Comments` input as to why you feel either `Task` or `Evaluation Function` is incorrect.
 For other remarks, adding `Comments` is optional but encouraged.
+- If the task is incorrect, you may skip the correctness/incorrectness for the evaluation function.
 - In cases where objects which are to be placed on the floor, you will see an underline on the object.
 - In cases where only one out of many objects are to be moved, you will see a dotted arrow for all objects.
 - Use `Prev` and `Next` buttons to navigate to next or previous episodes.